 In fact, the professor who administered the draconian assessment ended up leaving the university, but the student was left with a permanent blemish on his academic transcript.
 The professional consequences of his behavior perhaps had to work their way back through the system to the student's academic transcript and, subsequently, the student's future academic and professional doors - and may have done so because it happened to a professor (who is generally thought to at least know better) and not a first-year adjunct in a fully funded one-time-only seminar.
-In the words of Bakhurst (2011), the fate of a student can be determined by a single professor's decision, with little consideration for the long-term implications of the student's academic records can shape the essential, faculty reputation for graduate admissions or workplace opportunities.
+In the words of Bakhurst (2011), the fate of a student can be determined by a single professor's decision, with little consideration for the long-term implications of the student's academic future; in terms such as academic performance in competitive enrollment fields, two aspiring students with similar academic records can shape the essential, faculty reputation for graduate admissions or workplace opportunities.
 In fact, the professor's method left a mark in the student's file.
 Negative impact, once on a student's academic record, will be extremely difficult, if not impossible, to remove regardless of whether the decision was ultimately considered as unjust or an act of unfairness (Callahan, 1962).